-Our students have opportunities to conduct research in the participate in Experimental Economics Laboratory and assist faculty members in experiments, earn money, and gain experience assisting faculty with cutting edge research.
+Our students have opportunities to conduct research in the Experimental Economics Laboratory and support faculty members in experiments, earn money, and gain experience assisting faculty with cutting edge research.

 LMU Economics graduates have enjoyed have entered successful careers at companies such as Boeing, Morgan Stanley, American Express, and HealthNet.
 Others have founded their own businesses, attended prestigious law schools, earned doctoral degrees, and PH.D. programs, and worked gone to at high-level posts in work for federal, state, and local governments.

 Our offered courses have included: